IotaSpencer/iotaspencer.me/about.md

 ## So um

 Hi, my name is Ken Spencer, if you didn't already figure that out..
-I'm {{ site.age }} years old and live in New York State.
+I'm {{ site.my_age }} years old and live in New York State.

 I love programming and scripting, especially being able to make my own little utility scripts, whether I *really* need them or not.
 'Why?'
 You may ask..
 Because to me, coding and programming is actually fun in most circumstances.